PerditionC/biefircate/README.md

 This aims to run x86-16 or x86-32 code from an x86-64 UEFI environment.

-Currently the code tries to bring up any legacy option ROMs it can find, starting with the VGA option ROM.
+Currently the code tries to
+  * bring up any legacy option ROMs it can find, starting with the VGA option ROM;
+  * bring up any PS/2 keyboard;
+  * and start a game of [Paranoia](https://github.com/davidgiven/ack/blob/default/examples/paranoia.c).

 The bootloader can now also run an unmodified kernel from MIT's [Xv6](https://github.com/mit-pdos/xv6-public) teaching operating system &mdash; bypassing Xv6's own legacy BIOS bootloader &mdash; on a QEMU virtual machine with serial console.
 To build and run Xv6, also do these: